XYNUniversity/pandoc-vimhelp/test/README.md

 if the output file is not specified (i.e. output to stdout), it is generated from the title.
 You can also explicitly specify the value through the `filename` metadata.
+The description can be specified with `description` metadata.

 `title` can be specified in the metadata, or generated from the first `h1`.
 *Note* that there's not allowed to be any content before the header used as title,